madansap/ObsGarden/content/index.md

 ---
 title: Speak Your Mind
 ---

-This is a blank Quartz installation.
+This is the knowledge Garden I've
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.